jperrello/Zeroconf-AI/README.md

 3. **Requires zero configuration** on client devices - they just discover it automatically
 4. **Handles failover** - if one service dies, clients automatically switch to another
 5. **Priority-based routing** - prefer local models over cloud, or vice versa
+6. **Integrates with popular AI interfaces** - native support for Open WebUI, plus proxy support for Jan and other apps

 ## What's In This Repo